 I-J H: Has this concert series influenced your other work?

 DL: It certainly was a great chance to experiment with a new way of sound art.
 I will continue to do further projects in diverse underwater situations.

 Concert guest, artist Ghim Taedeog: It was my second experience with Daeil's underwater concerts.
-With the first one, I actually was standing outside and just dipped my face into the water and listened to the sound resonating under water.
-Of course the first experience was quite interesting.
+With the first one, I actually was standing outside and just dipped my face into the water and listened to the sound resonating underwater.
+Of course, the first experience was quite interesting.
 The sound delivered through water sounded totally different from the sound radiating in the air.
-I participated in his underwater concert while I was in Tokyo for a P_AIR programme.
-Then I decided to experience his work fully, so I changed into a bathing suit and went into the pool… The first experience also was very interesting, but I realised that I just tasted half of the concert.
+I participated in his underwater concert while I was in Tokyo for a P_AIR program.
+Then I decided to experience his work fully, so I changed into a bathing suit and went into the pool… The first experience also was very interesting, but I realized that I just tasted half of the concert.
 The second one was really shocking.
-That was sound that you can hear not only with your ears but also with your body.
+That was a sound that you can hear not only with your ears but also with your body.
 As I got closer to the speaker, I could even feel the sound waves in my body.
 I kept wandering around the speaker, listening to and feeling his concert.
-I was there for more than an hour without realising that I was in the water for so long.
+I was there for more than an hour without realizing that I was in the water for so long.